KeigoOhashi/furima/README.md

 ### Association
 - has_many :items dependent::destroy
-- belongs_to :destination dependent::destroy
+- has_one :destination dependent::destroy
-- belongs_to :credit_card dependent::destroy
+- has_one :credit_card dependent::destroy

 ## destinationテーブル
 |Column|Type|Options|